Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Rashba spin-orbit coupling

-\textit{Magnetic skyrmion lattice.---} We can directly apply our Rashba SOC argument to controls of magnetic skyrmion lattice~\cite{Muhlbauer2009,Yu2010,Seki2012,mochizuki_skx_2012,seki2016skyrmions}.
-We exemplify this application by considering a two-dimensional array of edge-sharing octahedra whose centers have magnetic ions and vertices have ligand ions [Fig.~\ref{fig:skx_csl}~(a)].
+We can directly apply our Rashba SOC argument to controls of magnetic skyrmion lattice~\cite{Muhlbauer2009,Yu2010,Seki2012,mochizuki_skx_2012,seki2016skyrmions}.
+We exemplify this application by considering a two-dimensional (2D) array of edge-sharing octahedra whose centers have magnetic ions and vertices have ligand ions [Fig.~\ref{fig:skx_csl}~(a)].
 The magnetic ions form the square lattice on the $xy$ plane.
-We can build this many-body model with the small square plaquette of Fig.~\ref{fig:skx_csl}~(b) made of two isosceles right triangles $\triangle$M$_1$--L$_1$--M$_2$ and $\triangle$M$_1$--L$_2$--M$_2$.
-Assuming the Rashba SOC \eqref{dHt_Rashba} on the M$_j$--L$_{j'}$ bonds, we obtain the spin Hamiltonian for the building block of Fig.~\ref{fig:skx_csl}~(b): $\mathcal{H}_{\mathrm{spin}} = J_{\mathrm{R}}\bm{S}_1\cdot\bm{S}_2+D_\perp\bm{e}_\perp\cdot (\bm{S}_1\times \bm S_2)-h_z\sum_jS_j^z$, where we applied both the electric and magnetic fields parallel to the $z$ axis.
+We can build this many-body model with the small square plaquette of Fig.~\ref{fig:skx_csl}~(b) made of two isosceles right triangles $\triangle$M$_1$L$_1$M$_2$ and $\triangle$M$_1$L$_2$M$_2$.
+Assuming the Rashba SOC \eqref{dHt_Rashba} on the M$_j$--L$_{j'}$ bonds, we obtain the spin Hamiltonian for the building block of Fig.~\ref{fig:skx_csl}~(b): $\mathcal{H}_{\mathrm{spin}} = J_{\mathrm{R}}\bm{S}_1\cdot\bm{S}_2+D_\perp\bm{e}_\perp\cdot (\bm{S}_1\times \bm S_2)-h_z\sum_jS_j^z$, where we applied both the electric and magnetic fields parallel to the $z$ axis and $\bm e_\perp = (\bm e_x+\bm e_y)/\sqrt{2}$ is the unit vector perpendicular to the M$_1$--M$_2$ bond.
 The vector $D_\perp\bm{e}_\perp$ with $D_\perp=\sqrt{2}(D_{\mathrm{R}}^x+D_{\mathrm{R}}^y)$ is depicted as the red-fringe arrow in Figs.~\ref{fig:skx_csl}~(a), (b), and (c).
 With many square plaquettes of Fig.~\ref{fig:skx_csl}~(b), we can build a square-lattice ferromagnet [Fig.~\ref{fig:skx_csl}~(a)],